bedezign/dchelper/README.md

 ```

 This will use the template from `/generic/docker/folder/nginx.template` and store it in the `.docker/nginx.conf` relative to where `docker-compose.yml` lives.
+It will also translate `~`-entries for you, in the source, target and root directives.

 #### Stages

-Currently the helpers can run at 2 stages: `pre.up` and `post.up`. (as in before and after the `docker-compose up` command).
+Currently the helpers can run at 2 stages: `pre.<command>` and `post.<command>`. (as in: before and after the `docker-compose up` command).
 By specifying `at` in the configuration you can override this behavior.
+`post.up` can only run after the `up` command completes, so if you do not detach it will only run after you terminate the containers.
+Other possibilities are for example `pre.shell` etc.

 ### EnvSubst

 If your compose project needs configuration files with values based on your environment, the trick so far was splice in an `envsubst` call somewhere
 that takes care of this for you.
 DCHelper supports this natively and in a simple manner.

-Note: This is internal functionality and does not require `envsubst` to be installed.
+Note: This is internal functionality.
+You don't need to install the `envsubst` command for this to work.

 To generate a configuration file, you just add an entry for `envsubst`: